 This is Shriram Bhikaji Jatar’s Will.
 It was the 1800’s but our great grand-father (for some, their great-great-grandfather) made a Will.
 This is telling, considering that many people today in the 21st century don’t bother to do it.

-Shriram wrote this when he was unwell.
+Shriram wrote this when he was unwell, the year before he died at the age of 60 or 61.
 The five salient points from the Will are:

 Shriram Jatar was a self-made man.
 He willed only what he had earned himself.
 He got nothing from his father.